Quantum Birkhoff Normal Form in the $\sigma$-Bruno-R\"{u}ssmann non-resonant condition: Quantization Procedure

-The proof of Theorem \ref{ac} can be divided into several steps.
-Here, we are devoted to constructing the Fourier integral operator $T_{h}(t)=T_{1h}(t)\circ T_{2h}(t)$, which conjugates $P_{h}(t)$ to a family of semiclassical pseudodifferential operator $\tilde{P}_{h}(t)$.
-Furthermore, we use an elliptic pseudodifferential operator $A_{h}(t)$ to conjugate $\tilde{P}_{h}(t)$ with the principal symbol equal to $K_{0}(I;t)+R_{0}(\varphi,I;t)$ and a vanishing subprincipal symbol.
-In conclusion, since the calculations involving pseudodifferential operators can be reduced to those of their symbols, this is demonstrated in the proof of Theorem \ref{ad}.
-Additionally, it is easy to observe that $U_{h}(t)$, as described in Theorem \ref{ac}, depends on the constructions of $T_{1h}(t)$ and $T_{2h}(t)$.
+The proof of Theorem \ref{ac} is structured in several steps.
+First, we construct a Fourier integral operator \(T_h(t) = T_{1h}(t) \circ T_{2h}(t)\) that conjugates \(P_h(t)\) to a family of semiclassical pseudodifferential operators \(\widetilde{P}_h(t)\).
+Subsequently, by means of an elliptic pseudodifferential operator \(A_h(t)\), we conjugate \(\widetilde{P}_h(t)\) to an operator whose principal symbol is \(K_0(I;t)+R_0(\varphi,I;t)\) and whose subprincipal symbol vanishes.
+All operations on pseudodifferential operators are performed at the level of their symbols; the detailed symbolic calculus is presented in the proof of Theorem \ref{ad}.
+Finally, we observe that the operator \(U_h(t)\) appearing in the statement of Theorem \ref{ac} is built from \(T_{1h}(t)\) and \(T_{2h}(t)\), reflecting the successive conjugations described above.